 The PCC is responsible for the provision of services to victims of crime in Wiltshire and Swindon to help them 'cope and recover'.

-One of the key priorities in my Police and Crime Plan is to "put victims, witnesses and communities at the heart of everything we do".
-I also promised to 'Protect the most vulnerable people in society'.
+One of the key priorities in the Police and Crime plan is to "put victims, witnesses and communities at the heart of everything we do".
+It also promises to 'Protect the most vulnerable people in society'.
 My Plan outlines how the PCC will continue to develop enhanced services to victims of crime.

-I receive a budget from the Ministry of Justice (MOJ) to support victims of crime.
+The PCC receives a budget from the Ministry of Justice (MOJ) to support victims of crime.
 We are always willing to hear feedback from victims on the services they receive and the support they need.
-If you have an experience about being a victim of crime or the criminal justice process which you are happy to share, please contact me and let me know your thoughts.
+If you have an experience about being a victim of crime or the criminal justice process which you are happy to share, please contact us and let us know your thoughts.